xixilele1990/swap-meet/README.md

 5. Make a plan to implement code to pass the test.

-6. Write code to pass the test (GREEN).
+6. Write code to pass the test.

 7. Re-run the test(s).

 8. Repeat steps 3-7 until that test passes!

-9. Consider looking for opportunities to improve your code (REFACTOR)
+9. Consider looking for opportunities to improve your code.

 10. Repeats steps 2-8 until you have finished all tests in the file.